hheisig51/Multi-Use-Trails/README.md

 ### Deliverable

-The documentation for the deliverable can be found [here under the Our-Physical-Counter-yay folder](Our-Physical-Counter-yay/Documentation/README_PhysicalCounter.md)
+The documentation for the deliverable can be found [here under the Our-Physical-Counter-yay folder](Our-Physical-Counter-yay/Documentation/README_PhysicalCounter.md) As a side note, we also collected data on biking and walking need of our high school.
+That data is for local people only, and we wouldn't want to make that public because it contains more personal information.

 ### Slideshows